AntoArroyo/wireless_scanner/README.md

 - `WIFI_TOP_N`: Maximum number of WiFi networks to include in results (default: 10)
 - `BLUETOOTH_SCAN_TIMEOUT`: Timeout for Bluetooth scanning in seconds (default: 8)
 - `PUBLISHING_TIMER`: Fallback timer period in seconds (default: 10.0)
+- `POSITION_METHOD` : Selects the odometry or acml for position data (default: 'amcl')

 ## Data Storage